amsterdamNLP/amsterdamNLP.github.io/_posts/2022-09-20-Language-Technology-for-Good.md

-Amsterdam Data Science is organizing a Meet-up on how Language Technology can be use for Good.
+Amsterdam Data Science is organizing a Meet-up on how Language Technology can be used for Good.

 13 October 2022 in Amsterdam City Center.